jtubbs00/EngineeringNotebook/README.md

 ## WEEK OF 1/15/2021
 i worked on the hello functions but it kinda is just a weird block of text.
 I'm trying thouhg.

+## week of 1/22/2021
+I tried working on stuff this week.
+Got put with people for a group project. hope it works out.